nathanl/authority/README.md

 Authorizers should be added under `app/authorizers`, one for each of your models.
 Each authorizer should correspond to a single model.
 So if you have `app/models/laser_cannon.rb`, you should have, at minimum:

     # app/authorizers/laser_cannon_authorizer.rb
-    class LaserCannonAuthorizer < ModelCitizen::Authorizer
+    class LaserCannonAuthorizer < Authority::Authorizer
     end

 These are where your actual authorization logic goes.
-You do have to specify your own business rules, but ModelCitizen comes with the following baked in:
+You do have to specify your own business rules, but Authority comes with the following baked in:

-- All class-level methods defined on `ModelCitizen::Authorizer` return false by default; you must override them in your Authorizers to grant permissions.
+- All class-level methods defined on `Authority::Authorizer` return false by default; you must override them in your Authorizers to grant permissions.
 This whitelisting approach will keep you from accidentally allowing things you didn't intend.
-- All instance-level methods defined on `ModelCitizen::Authorizer` call their corresponding class-level method by default.
+- All instance-level methods defined on `Authority::Authorizer` call their corresponding class-level method by default.

 This combination means that, with this code:

     # app/authorizers/laser_cannon_authorizer.rb
-    class LaserCannonAuthorizer < ModelCitizen::Authorizer
+    class LaserCannonAuthorizer < Authority::Authorizer
     end

 ... you can already do the following: